 The organization was established in 1992 by the U.S. Agency for International Development as a direct continuer of Environmental Training Project for Central and Eastern Europe.
-Since 1995, ETP has been an independent entity which has, in recent years, focused on helping two major groups of clients: people living in the environment of extreme poverty and social exclusion of marginalized Roma communities (MRCs) in Slovakia and refugees under the protection of the United Nations High Commissioner for Refugees (UNHCR), who have fled their homes due to an armed conflict to seek refuge in another country.
+Since 1995, ETP has been an independent entity which has, in recent years, focused on helping people living in the environment of extreme poverty and social exclusion of Roma ghettos in Slovakia.

-To address the needs of the inhabitants of the Roma settlements, we operate in three localities in Eastern Slovakia: Rankovce, Stará Ľubovňa and Veľká Ida, where we run Community Centres in partnership with local stakeholders and authorities.
-Our work with the refugees has been realized in the Evacuation Transit Centre (ETC) in Humenné, where refugees from Afghanistan, Somalia, Ethiopia, Eritrea, Sudan, Iran, Iraq and Palestine have already found temporary refuge.
+To address the needs of the inhabitants of excluded Roma settlements, we operate in four localities in Eastern Slovakia: Košice-Luník IX, Rankovce, Stará Ľubovňa and Veľká Ida, where we run Community Centres in partnership with local stakeholders and authorities.

-Over the recent years, we have built a truly international and intercultural team of dedicated and reliable employees working in our Community Centres, the ETC Humenné and our office in Košice.
+Over the recent years, we have built a truly international and intercultural team of dedicated and reliable employees working in our Community Centres and our offices in Košice and Bratislava.

-ETP operates at local, regional, national and European levels.
+ETP Slovakia – Centre for Sustainable Development operates at local, regional, national and European levels.
 We strive to network with local organizations (Municipalities, Schools, Churches and NGOs) as well as individuals.
 We have constantly been testing new models, implementing and field testing innovative tools of social work.
 We are, therefore, a “social laboratory,” verifying new work approaches focusing on the social inclusion of those suffering long-term exclusion.